raccog/HydroManager/HydroManager/README.md

 * Red LED + 330 Ohm Resistor
 * 2x Push Buttons
 * 128x64 Pixel OLED with SSD1306 Driver
+* DS3231 RTC with CR2032 button battery

 ## Hydroponic Manager Program Description

 Version 1.0 of the Hydroponic Manager runs on an ESP32-WROOM and uses the ESP32-SDK by Espressif.
-With two cores on the ESP32, 1 will be used for the main sensor and pump tasks and the other will be used for the HTTP server, a status display, and connected to a few input buttons.
+With two cores on the ESP32, 1 is be used purely for the main sensor and pump tasks and the other is used for the HTTP server, a status display, and a few input buttons.
+FreeRTOS is used to manage running tasks.

 ### Pins